postaljs/postal.js/README.md

 ## Version 0.8.0	 (Dual Licensed [MIT](http://www.opensource.org/licenses/mit-license) & [GPL](http://www.opensource.org/licenses/gpl-license))

 ## What is it?
 Postal.js is an in-memory message bus - very loosely inspired by [AMQP](http://www.amqp.org/) - written in JavaScript.
 Postal.js runs in the browser, or on the server-side using Node.js.
-It takes a familiar "eventing-style" paradigm most JavaScript developers are already used to and extends it by providing "broker" and subscriber implementations which are more sophisticated than what you typically find in simple event delegation.
+It takes the familiar "eventing-style" paradigm (of which most JavaScript developers are familiar) and extends it by providing "broker" and subscriber implementations which are more sophisticated than what you typically find in simple event delegation.

 ## Why would I use it?
 Using a local message bus can enable to you de-couple your web application's components in a way not possible with other 'eventing' approaches.
 In addition, strategically adopting messaging at the 'seams' of your application (e.g. - between modules, at entry/exit points for browser data and storage) can not only help enforce better overall architectural design, but also insulate you from the risks of tightly coupling your application to 3rd party libraries.
 For example: